Probate Q&A Series What steps must a beneficiary follow to obtain sale proceeds held in trust during a North Carolina special proceeding?

 Attend the Hearing and Secure the Court Order

-The clerk will schedule a hearing.
+The clerk may schedule a hearing.
 Attend or send a representative.
-If no one objects, the clerk will sign an order allowing distribution of the sale proceeds to beneficiaries in their respective shares.
+If no one objects and the clerk determines distribution is proper, the clerk may enter an order allowing distribution of the sale proceeds to beneficiaries in their respective shares.

 Receive Your Funds

-After the clerk enters an order, present it to the trustee—often the special administrator, personal representative, or the clerk’s office.
+After the clerk enters an order, present it to the person or office holding the funds—often the special administrator, personal representative, or the clerk’s office.
 They will release funds to you according to the court’s directions.

 2. Key Steps Beneficiaries Should Follow